 Our highly trained teachers specialize in educating children with learning differences in grades 1-12.
 We integrate technology and multisensory education in small classroom environments to meet a child’s needs.
 Further, small-size classes benefit each and every student, so none fall between the cracks.

-The Laurel School of Princeton’s curriculum is a comprehensive program that parallels the scope and sequence of many public and independent schools.
-We base our program on New Jersey Core Content as well as our proprietary standards and incorporate Orton-Gillingham/ Wilson Language© instruction and techniques throughout.
+The Laurel School of Princeton’s curricula is a comprehensive program that parallels the scope and sequence of many public and independent schools.
+We base our program on New Jersey’s proprietary standards and incorporate Orton-Gillingham and Wilson Language Training® instruction and techniques throughout a student’s education.
 Our expertly trained teachers view each child individually, recognizing strengths and talents as well as academic level, attention needs, and other challenges.
 Our teachers are highly experienced and use evidence-based instruction, incorporating knowledge about learning and the brain.

 Our faculty understands that it is critical to intervene early when children have reading and writing challenges.
 Doing so takes advantage of the powerful “neuroplasticity” of the brain and provides a strong foundation for learning.
-This helps build a path for later academic success in middle and high school.
+This helps build a path for academic and life success in primary school, college, and beyond.

 The Laurel School of Princeton is a thought leader among schools for dyslexia and learning differences.
 We utilize multisensory teaching, a research-based curriculum that can be imperative for the educational success of students with learning differences including dyslexia, dyscalculia, dysgraphia, as well as ADHD and executive functioning disorder.

 Our trained and certified faculty provide individualized instruction for students with language-based learning differences and their co-existing symptoms across all disciplines.
 Small reading and math groups ensure all students’ needs are met in our supportive and nurturing learning environment.